inrialearninglab/ai4t/docs/1-Mooc/module-1-using-AI-and-Education/1-3-AI-challenges-and-competencies-for-education/1-3-1-future-of-learning-by-expert-in-education.en.md

 If we consider the only specific education-oriented tasks, a set of four needs-based categories of emerging and potential applications have been defined by Fengchun & al.[^1]:

--   education management and delivery;
+-   Education management and delivery;

--   learning and assessment;
+-   Learning and assessment;

--   empowering teachers and enhancing teaching;
+-   Empowering teachers and enhancing teaching;

--   and lifelong learning.
+-   And lifelong learning.

 Holmes & al.[^2] classified the different types of current AI-based systems for Education as shown below.